beforan/unit-value/README.md

 The documentation relevant to the commit you are looking at should always be present inside `/docs`, but you can always build the current docs for the code you're looking at by running `npm run docs`.

-The documentation is also available online .
+The documentation for the latest stable code (`master` branch) is also available online at https://beforan.github.io/unit-value/.